Cellulite Treatments: Myths and Truths

 Our Experts Recommend

 Despite being a completely benign condition, much like wrinkles, cellulite is a major beauty concern of women worldwide with corresponding myths and deceptions taking the place of fact and reason.
 This means the cosmetics industry and lots of doctors and estheticians want to sell you products or provide treatments (particularly expensive ones) claiming to slim, trim, tone, and de-bump your thighs.
-Everything from loofahs, miracle ingredients, special washcloths, herbal supple-ments, vitamins, minerals, bath liquids, rubberized pants, brushes, rollers, body wraps, and toning lotions to electrical muscle stimulation, vibrating machines, inflatable hip-high pressurized boots, hormone or enzyme injections, and massage have been claimed to be successful cellulite treatments.
+Everything from loofahs, miracle ingredients, special washcloths, herbal supplements, vitamins, minerals, bath liquids, rubberized pants, brushes, rollers, body wraps, and toning lotions to electrical muscle stimulation, vibrating machines, inflatable hip-high pressurized boots, hormone or enzyme injections, and massage have been claimed to be successful cellulite treatments.
 Yet, as the anti-cellulite market increases, research regarding efficacy remains at a bare minimum and is often obscured by self-serving studies from those who peddle these cures.
 Sadly, the lure of these supposed remedies is hard to fend off because fighting cellulite is an uphill battle.
 For lots of women the mere hope or illusion that something may work is a powerful temptation, and that weakness is something the cosmetics industry counts on and exploits to the max.

 Trying to navigate and smooth out cellulite fact from fiction isn't easy but there is a small amount of good news: there are options that may make a difference.
-The bad news, is that even the treatments that have some potential of working (and I say potential of working very carefully) rarely live up to the claims asserted, but improvement as opposed to merely wasting your money is definitely a turn for the better.
+The bad news is that even the treatments that have some potential of working (and we say potential of working very carefully) rarely live up to the claims asserted, but improvement as opposed to merely wasting your money is definitely a turn for the better.
 A great way to start is to straighten out some popular myths about cellulite:

 Men don't get cellulite: To some extent that's true.
 Physiologically, women are far more prone to accumulating fat on the thighs and hips while men gain weight in the abdominal area.
 Plus, for women, the connective tissue beneath the skin has more stretch and is vulnerable to disruption, which is the perfect environment for developing cellulite.
 Some men do get cellulite—just statistically not as much as women.

-Arguments for high water intake are generally based on the assumption that because our bodies consist mostly of wa-ter (50-70% of body weight, about forty-two liters) and our blood, muscles, brain, and bones are made up mainly of wa-ter (85%, 80%, 75%, and 25%, respectively), we therefore need at least eight 8-ounce glasses of water each day.
+Arguments for high water intake are generally based on the assumption that because our bodies consist mostly of water (50-70% of body weight, about forty-two liters) and our blood, muscles, brain, and bones are made up mainly of water (85%, 80%, 75%, and 25%, respectively), we therefore need at least eight 8-ounce glasses of water each day.
 But assumptions aren't science and this one is a non-sequitur; it is similar to arguing that since our cars run on gasoline, they always need a full tank to run efficiently.

 Cellulite is different from fat on the rest of the body: Theories abound about how cellulite differs from regular body fat.
 However, few studies show how cellulite clumps differently than other fat on your body.
 But overall, most researchers feel cellulite is just fat, plain and simple.
 Besides, even if cellulite is different in how it congregates, what you can and can't do about fat on any part of the body remains the same.

 Exercise can help: Exercise helps almost every system in the human body, but it won't necessarily impact the appearance of cellulite.
 Exercise doesn't improve skin structure and it can't affect localized areas of fat.
-In other words, you can't spot reduce fat accumulation in a specific area.

 What We Do Know